hochdorfer/manual_testing_project/ItFactory Project/README.md

 QA Engineer - Hochdorfer Nora<br>

 <h4>1.1.2 Entry criteria defined</h4>
-<p>-functional specifications are defined<br>
+<p>- functional specifications are defined<br>
--roles needed for the project are allocated<br>
+- roles needed for the project are allocated<br>
--initial project risks were detected and mitigated<br>
+- initial project risks were detected and mitigated<br>

 <h4>1.1.3 Exit criteria defined</h4>
 <p>- number of unresolved bugs is insignificant or they have low priority<br>